Capsifen® (Bioavailable Capsaicinoids via FenuMat® — Akay Bioactives)

 Increased energy expenditure

-Same trial documented increased energy expenditure at both Capsifen doses vs placebo, measured via Quark C-PET (validated cardiopulmonary exercise test system).
-Increased EE is the primary mechanism through which capsaicinoids influence body weight — increased calorie burn rather than appetite suppression.
+Increased energy expenditure was documented at both Capsifen doses vs placebo, measured via a validated cardiopulmonary exercise test system.
+Increased EE is the primary mechanism through which capsaicinoids influence body weight, increased calorie burn rather than appetite suppression.

 Enhanced fat oxidation

-Respiratory quotient analysis revealed reductions in both resting and exercise-induced RQ values in Capsifen groups — indicating shifted substrate utilization toward fat oxidation vs carbohydrate oxidation.
-Mechanism for body composition changes beyond simple energy balance.
+Respiratory quotient analysis revealed reductions in both resting and exercise-induced RQ values in Capsifen groups, indicating shifted substrate utilization toward fat oxidation vs carbohydrate oxidation.
+A mechanism for body composition changes beyond simple energy balance.

 Improved endurance performance